Scientific name: Polypterus lapradei (Steindachner, 1869)

 Prominent lower jaw longer than upper jaw.
 13-17 dorsal spines.

-This species is now a fairly common import, and captive-bred fish are also available in the trade.
+This bichir is now a fairly common import, and captive-bred fish are also available in the trade.